YITechnology/YIOpenAPI/README.md

 The following is the tree structure of this repository:

+* /sdk -- mobile SDKs for Android and iOS
-* /bin -- firmware and config file for VR/360
+* /sdk/bin -- firmware and config file for features provided in SDKs to work
-* /sdk -- SDKs of different languages
 * /sdk/java -- YI Open API Java SDK
 * /sdk/java/doc -- documentation
 * /sdk/java/libs -- SDK library for building your applications
 * /sdk/java/samples -- samples demonstrating the use of SDK APIs
-* /specs -- reference specs
+* /spec -- reference specs
+* /vr -- documents, CAD diagrams, and firmwares for 6-camera VR rig
+* /vr/bin -- firmwares
+* /vr/CAD -- CAD diagrams
+* /vr/doc -- documents

 ## Features